BrandenEK/Blasphemous.ModdingAPI/README.md

 2. Copy everything in this folder (There should be five items) to a new location, to be used specifically for modding
 3. Name this folder something unique, such as "Blasphemous Modded"
 4. Download the latest release of the Modding API from the [Releases](https://github.com/BrandenEK/Blasphemous-Modding-API/releases) page
-5. Extract the contents of the zip file into the new folder that you just created
+5. Extract the contents of the ModdingAPI.zip file into the new folder that you just created
 6. Verify that a new folder called "Modding" now exists in the same folder as "Blasphemous.exe"

 ### Usage